-Our equity investment and related loan to the international joint venture, our loan investment in the real estate of three hospitals operated by subsidiaries of the international joint venture in Colombia, our equity investment in Lifepoint Behavioral, and our convertible loan and equity investment in PHP Holdings are measured at fair value on a recurring basis as we elected to account for these investments using the fair value option at the point of initial investment.
+Our equity investment and related loan to the international joint venture, our loan investment in the real estate of three hospitals operated by subsidiaries of the international joint venture in Colombia, our equity investment in Lifepoint Behavioral, and our investment in PHP Holdings are measured at fair value on a recurring basis as we elected to account for these investments using the fair value option at the point of initial investment.
 For December 31, 2022, our acquisition and mortgage loans to Lifepoint Behavioral (which were satisfied in full in February 2023 as described in Note 3 to the condensed consolidated financial statements) were also accounted for under the fair value option method.
 We elected to account for these investments at fair value due to the size of the investments and because we believe this method was more reflective of current values.

-At June 30, 2023 and December 31, 2022, the amounts recorded under the fair value option method were as follows (in thousands):
+At September 30, 2023 and December 31, 2022, the amounts recorded under the fair value option method were as follows (in thousands):

-As of June As of June 30, 2023 ber 31, 2022 • Original · Original Asset (Liability) Fair Value Cost Fair Value Cost Asset Type Classification Mortgage loans \$ 136,459 \$ 136,459 \$ 140,260 \$ 140,260 Mortgage loans Equity investment and other loans 898,373 898,373 910,583 441,943 Investments in unconsolidated operating entities/Other loans the underlying collateral of the loans.
+As of Septen nber 3 30, 2023 As of Decen ıber 3 31, 2022 (Original Original Asset (Liability) F air Value Cost F air Value Cost Asset Type Classification Mortgage loans \$ 139,607 \$ 139,607 \$ 140,260 \$ 140,260 Mortgage loans Equity investment and other loans 928,334 910,647 434,609 441,943 Investments in unconsolidated operating entities/Other loans

+Our loans to the international joint venture and its subsidiaries (as well as the Lifepoint Behavioral loans at December 31, 2022) are recorded at fair value based on Level 2 inputs by discounting the estimated cash flows using the market rates at which similar loans would be made to borrowers with similar credit ratings and the same remaining maturities, while also considering the value of the underlying collateral of the loans.
 Our equity investment in Lifepoint Behavioral is recorded at fair value based on Level 2 inputs by discounting the estimated cash flows expected to be realized as part of the Lifepoint Transaction described in Note 3 to the condensed consolidated financial statements.
-Our equity investment in the international joint venture and our convertible loan and equity investment in PHP Holdings are recorded at fair value based on Level 3 inputs, by using a discounted cash flow model, which requires significant estimates of our investee such as projected revenue and expenses and appropriate consideration of the underlying risk profile of the forecasted assumptions associated with the investee.
-We classify our valuations of equity investments as Level 3, as we use certain unobservable inputs to the valuation methodology that are significant to the fair value measurement, and the valuations require management judgment due to the absence of quoted market prices.
-For the cash flow models, our observable inputs include use of a capitalization rate and discount rate (which is based on a weighted-average cost of capital) and our unobservable input includes an adjustment for a marketability discount ("DLOM").
+Our equity investment in the international joint venture and our investment in PHP Holdings are recorded at fair value based on Level 3 inputs, by using a discounted cash flow model, which requires significant estimates of our investee such as projected revenue and expenses and appropriate consideration of the underlying risk profile of the forecasted assumptions associated with the investee.
+We classify our valuations of these investments as Level 3, as we use certain unobservable inputs to the valuation methodology that are significant to the fair value measurement, and the valuations require management judgment due to the absence of quoted market prices.
+For the cash flow models, our observable inputs include use of a capitalization rate and discount rate (which is based on a weighted-average cost of capital), and our unobservable input includes an adjustment for a marketability discount ("DLOM").
 In regard to the underlying projections used in the discounted cash flow model, such projections are provided by the investees.
 However, we will modify such projections as needed based on our review and analysis of historical results, meetings with key members of management, and our understanding of trends and developments within the healthcare industry.